Britain's 'most scenic' bus route revealed

 In another part of North Yorkshire, volunteers have stepped in to provide services between villages and across the National Park, where some local people feel abandoned.

-"We rattled a cap until we found enough money to keep a service running," says Eden Blyth, from Moors Bus, that runs a handful of services over weekends.
+"We rattled a cap until we found enough money to keep a service running," says Eden Blyth, from Moors Bus, which runs a handful of services over weekends.

 "We take people where they want and they have to come first.
 I think they'll always be needed and we are happy to do it."